 The cost of a bad China hire is worth looking at in a little more detail.
-While the situation is bleak, there is hope for the companies who are ready.
+While bad and mediocre hiring is too common, there is hope for the companies who are ready.
 Most companies are not clearly aware how much they are losing.
 Often they have been manipulated or think this is just the way China is.
 Bad hiring is hurting us a lot more than we know, but just how much of our hiring is really bad?

 The Street has up a good post on bad hiring that can help us think in China.

 I paste some below:

 Of course some costs of a bad hire aren’t always obvious — “hidden” costs often cause even more damage than the financial ones, Kinicki says.

 “The hidden costs of bad hires include lower morale, interruptions to the unit’s work flow and negative perceptions about the unit, all of which negatively affect productivity and service quality,”

 “If the bottom line is affected, then people’s salaries may be impacted — and their bonuses definitely will,” Hovendick explains.
 “People may start to feel resentment towards the person who is leaving — or towards the managers who brought that person on in the first place.”